alexmigf/forma/README.md

 ## Process callback

-If a form callback function is provided, the nonce validation is done inside the `alexmigf\forma package`, which returns the request data to be processed by the callback.
+If a form callback function is provided, the nonce validation is done inside the `alexmigf\forma` package, which returns the request data to be processed by the callback.

 ```php
 function new_form_process_callback( $request ) {